boxofbox/pyatsyn/README.md

 ```

 may need to be run as a package in development mode
-(from within the outermost pyats directory containing the pyproject.toml file)
+(from within the outermost pyatsyn directory containing the pyproject.toml file)

 ```
 $ pip install -e .